 Luckily I was given a chance to try out some Fisher Nuts and had to throw them in this toffee.
-Usually I make it nut free but I’m so happy I decided to throw in some chopped pecans and get a little nutty.
+Usually, I make it nut-free but I’m so happy I decided to throw in some chopped pecans and get a little nutty.
 They were perfect!
 Fisher Nuts is also teaming up with chef Alex Guarnaschelli this year to bring you simple twists on holiday recipes.
 I couldn’t turn down the chance to “work” with Alex Guarnaschelli.
 Did I ever tell you I met her once?
 See?!
 She was totally sweet and I tried to be all calm and collective but my insides were squealing!

 - 1 cup crushed pretzels